bdjohnson529/bdjohnson529.github.io/python/index.md

 parent: Python
 parent_path: /python/
 ---
-These are my python resources.
+These are some notes from learning and teaching Python.

 ## Python Paradigms